 Case Knowledge Management™ — as easy as DEF

-These days “Knowledge Management” is a much bandied about term with many esoteric explanations, and in general they boil down to some variation of the following:
+These days “Knowledge Management” is a much bandied about term with many esoteric explanations, which in general boil down to some variation of the following:

 Your staff knows stuff and you don’t want to waste time and resources rediscovering what they already know, nor do you want to lose their knowledge when they leave.
 This means you need a way to “know what you (as an organization) know” and you need a way to put your fingers on what you need when you need it.